garvinhicking/demo-typo3-documentation-browsersync/README.md

 *Hint*: If you want to run multiple renderings side-by-side, you would need to adapt the mapped port for each project (see above).

-# HEADS UP: Writing files
+# HEADS UP: WRITE-actions to files on the HOST-side!

 *IMPORTANT*: The rendering process will *CHANGE AND OVERWRITE FILES* in the output-directory (`Documentation-GENERATED-temp`).
 Be sure to only execute